Agent Basics

 1. Using Inspect’s built-in basic_agent().

-2. Implementing a fully custom agent scaffold (i.e. taking full control of generation, tool calling, reasoning steps, etc.)
+2. Implementing a fully custom agent scaffold (i.e. taking full control of generation, tool calling, reasoning steps, etc.) using the Agents API.

 3. Adapting an agent provided by a research paper or open source library (for example, using a 3rd party agent library like LangChain or Langroid).